Tadipaar Meaning In Hindi

 The application of Tadipaar is usually directed towards habitual offenders, gang members, or individuals involved in organized crime.
 The logic is to restrict their operation in areas where they are known to commit offenses.
 This displacement is hoped to reduce the likelihood of them engaging in criminal activities, as they would be in an unfamiliar territory and under close surveillance.

-ALSO READ Vintage Meaning In Tamil
+ALSO READ Azaab Meaning In Hindi

 Controversies and Criticisms